Our Team’s Favorite Beaujolais Producers Right Now

 Guy Breton

-Guy Breton is one of the Gang of Four, and his wines are about as classic as it gets.
-Guy is lovingly known as ‘P’tit Max’ among friends and family, despite his grand stature and the even larger legacy he has created for himself.
-As one of the Gang of Four, he’s inspired a legion of young winemakers to work more naturally.
+Guy Breton's wines are about as classic as it gets.
+He's known as ‘P’tit Max’ among friends and family, despite his grand stature.
 Try his Morgon for a benchmark expression of both producer style and terroir, and his cuvée “Marylou” for something light, modern, and downright quaffable.

 Marcel Lapierre

+Of the four, Lapierre’s wines have the most immediate aura of celebration — they’re downright fun.
 Marcel Lapierre’s children, Camille and Mathieu, have helmed the family business since Marcel’s passing in 2010.
-Of the four, Lapierre’s wines have the most immediate aura of celebration — they’re downright fun.
 Their Morgon ‘S,’ a zero-sulfur-added cuvée, is their calling card bottle.
 It’s light and rich, with aromas typical of the Morgon region: cherry, violet, raspberry, and licorice.
-Their ‘Le Beaujolais’ comes from vineyards near Morgon and is so drinkable, with spiced red fruit notes, that you have no reason not to buy the Magnum as an excuse to throw a party.

 Jean Foillard